-It's a simple read, but I appreciated the opportunity to read.
+It's a simple read, but I appreciated it nonetheless.
 In a time when young men are seeking to 'find themselves', even into their thirties, it seems that we need to be reminded of our calling as men.
 This booked reinforced some ideas I had, but also helped me to get a better handle on the big picture for what it means to raise sons.

 It's hard to imagine the end of this series.
 I've been reading it since my junior high years … over half my life.
 Now that it's over, the feeling is bittersweet.